 2010: H&P celebrates the mobilization of its 100th FlexRig3, bringing the Company's total AC drive FlexRig count to over 175.
 The Company also becomes the most active land driller in the U.S. land market.

-2008: H&P launches the 3rd generation Safety, Learning and Performance Center (SLPC).
-The SLPC is the around-the-clock monitoring, communications and performance center for H&P FlexRigs in all U.S. and non-U.S. locations.
+2008: H&P launches the Center of Excellence (CoE).
+The CoE is the around-the-clock monitoring, communications and performance center for H&P FlexRigs in all U.S. and non-U.S. locations.

 2006: H&P manufactures its first AC drive FlexRig4, an adaptation of H&P's highly successful FlexRig3.
 Designed for shallower depth ranges of 6,000 to 18,000 vertical feet, it allows the drilling of multiple wells from a single pad, which facilitates an environmentally friendly and efficient drilling operation.

 2002: H&P introduces the first commercial AC drive land rig, the FlexRig3, revolutionizing the way rigs are built.
 Combining innovative design with LEAN manufacturing techniques, these advanced technology rigs become the safest and most efficient in the market.